Cognizaunce/OS_LAB_2/README.md

 step 3: open the command line terminal and navigate to the directory containing the files using the cd command (eg cd directory_name)

 step 4: once in the directory, type the "make" command in the command line to run the makefile.
 Ths will create an executable file called myshell.
-The file will not run if make and gcc are not already downloaded in the system, to download them type "sudo apt gcc" or "sudo apt make".
+The file will not run if make and gcc are not already downloaded in the system, to download them type "sudo apt install gcc" or "sudo apt install make".

 step 5: run the exectutable file using the command "./myshell" in the command line. once the file is successfully run, you will be presented with a prompt.